 Snowballs and iceballs are just something we with owners of long-haired dogs deal with in the winter and do the best that we can.

-BUT, one creative Doodle owner has recently discovered a genius hack and shared it with the world.
+But, one creative Doodle owner has discovered a genius hack and shared it with the world.

 Abby’s mom uses a whisk to EASILY remove snowballs from her legs and chest.

-Who would have thought that this simple kitchen tool could be a game-changer in the winter?
+Who would have thought that this simple kitchen tool could be a game-changer for dogs and their owners in the winter?